varunvs/todo/README.md

 todo
 ====

 A simple todo app.
-It lives and dies in browser.
+It lives and dies with in browser.
 Do not expect it to 'permanently' store values.

 ### Features
 * Task add/edit/delete functionality